NBPuhan/iDAAM/README.md

 ## Hyper-parameters for training

 For our results, 200 epochs are considered with mini-batch size of 16 and learning rate 0.001 and momentum 0.9.
-The data split protocol same as the existing works were being followed.
+The data split protocol followed the same as the existing works.

 ## Results